Wednesday, August 19, 2026

 In this final movement, we are encouraged and equipped for the work God would have us do.

-SONG OF COMMISSION: Our God Will Go Before Us (lyrics here)
+SONG OF COMMISSION: Remember (lyrics here)

 Songs used in the Mid-Week Worship devotional are added each week to a Spotify playlist.